desec-io/desec-stack/docs/rrsets.rst

     entirely determined by the DNS operator, and users should not have to bother with this kind of metadata.
 Upon zone changes, the backend automatically takes care of updating the ``SOA`` record accordingly.

+    If you are interested in the value of the ``SOA`` record, you can retrieve it using a standard DNS query.

 Caveats